w3c/wai-curricula/content/index.md

 Each curriculum consists of:

-* Prerequisites &mdash; Competencies students of the curriculum are expected to have acquired.
+* Prerequisites &mdash; expected previously acquired competencies for students
 * Modules &mdash; Designed to be taught and assessed in their entirety.
 Each module consists of:
   * Learning Outcomes for Module &mdash; What students will learn and should be able to demonstrate.
   * Competencies &mdash; Skills required for students and instructors to teach the curriculum.